 Cloudflare provides Content Distribution Network(CDN), Web Optimization service, DDoS, WAF and SSL service.They have free as well as paid plan.
-Most of the premium services are available in a paid plan, but the free plan is also good for a beginner blogger.
+Most of the premium services are available to a paid plan, but the free plan is also good for a beginner blogger.
 You get decent CDN, Caching and Free SSL service.

 Cloudflare actually acts as a proxy between your site and user.
 All traffic passes through their network which is spread across different part of the World.
-It does cache static content of your site and serves from nearest node to user.
+It caches static content of your site and serves from nearest node to user.
 This helps to boost performance at the same time-saving bandwidth.
-It really helps if you are using Shared Hosting Service offered by Hostgator, Bluehost or any provider.
+It really helps if you are using Shared Hosting Service offered by Hostgator, Bluehost or any other provider.

 Step 1 – Create Cloudflare Account

 First, you need to create an account.
 Open Official Website and click on Sign Up button at the top left corner.
 You can also use this link to sign up.
 Enter your email address, a strong password and accept terms and conditions.
 Click Create Account button.

 These are wizard-driven steps.
 You just need to enter requested data and click continue button.

 In this step, you need to enter the domain name and click on Scan DNS Records.You can enter multiple names separated by a comma.
 It scans your site to find out existing DNS and other related information.
 It also shows a small video on Cloudflare.
 Click on Continue.

 This is how it shows the DNS records.
 It includes A, AAA and CNAME entries and everything.

 Do not change anything and just hit Continue.

 - Business Website